jwoehr/qisjob/README.md

 # qis_job
 QISKit Job Control

-The `qis_job.py` script (or, if the setup is run, the `qisjob` command) loads and executes [Qiskit](https://qiskit.org) experiments on simulators or on genuine quantum computing hardware such as that found at [IBM Q Experience](https://quantum-computing.ibm.com).
+The `qisjob` command) loads and executes [Qiskit](https://qiskit.org) experiments on simulators or on genuine quantum computing hardware such as that found at [IBM Q Experience](https://quantum-computing.ibm.com).

-The script/command also provides some utility functions such as:
+The command also provides some utility functions such as:

 * enumerating backend platforms
 * checking on status of backend platforms
 * checking on status of jobs

-etc.
+and other useful operations for Qiskit experimentation.

+**Install** (preferably in a Python virtual environment set up for Qiskit) via `setup.py`.

+**`qis_job` comes with NO GUARANTEE and NO WARRANTY including as regards correctness nor applicability.
+See LICENSE.**

-`qis_job.py`/`qisjob` can run Qiskit experiments expressed as either:
+`qisjob` can run Qiskit experiments expressed as either:
 * [OPENQASM Open Quantum Assembly Language](https://arxiv.org/abs/1707.03429)
   * Use a well-formed OPENQASM2 file.
   * Examples are found in the `qasm_examples` subdirectory of the project.